AnyVisionltd/anv-ui-components/CONTRIBUTING.md

 ### Reviewing PRs

 **As a PR submitter**, you should reference the issue if there is one, include a short description of what you contributed and, if it is a code change, instructions for how to manually test out the change.
-This is informally enforced by our [PR template](https://github.com/storybookjs/storybook/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
-If your PR is reviewed as only needing trivial changes (e.g. small typos etc), and you have commit access then you can merge the PR after making those changes.
+This is informally enforced by our [PR template](https://github.com/AnyVisionltd/anv-ui-components/blob/development/.github/PULL_REQUEST_TEMPLATE.md).

 > NOTE: Although the latest stable version is `master` branch, all development happens in the `development` branch.
 Please Submit PR's, to `development` branch.